lyledouglass/DJs-ZtH-Utilities/README.md

 #### Member Caching

 The bot will cache up to 3000 members in the server when it starts up.
 This is used to quickly access member information for commands and events.
 The cache will be cleared when the bot restarts

+##### Notes on caching

+Caching only occurs for the bot.
+If a user has not interacted with a user before via the client, the bot posts in channels that mention users will show up as the their UID.
+To mitigate this, the bot also sends the users global name as a string next to the UID